marcellogcosta/MyCV/Resume.md

 ## Marcello Costa

-Marcello Costa is a PhD candidate and  Graduate Scholar supported by CNPq (Brazil).
-His research focuses on coding theory and its applications in aeronautics and space, in particular for image and media transmission.
-Marcello has an MSc in Telecommunications from the Electrical and Computer Engineering Department of Instituto Teconologico de Aeronautica (ITA), and a Bachelor of Electrical Engineering from Universidade do Estado do Amazonas (UEA) in Brazil.
-Before undertaking doctoral studies in 2014, Marcello worked as a SMT Process Engineer for about six years at Sony Brazil; he has implemented the Automatic Optical Inspection Systems in that company, he also worked as industrial development researcher in space and aeronautics field working with high-reliability tests and inspection for SMT mounting qualification and in another project researching compression techniques for Remote sensing based in radar Radar systems.
+Marcello Costa has M.S. and Ph.D. degrees in Communications at Electronic and Computer Engineering Department on Aeronautics Institute of Technology (ITA), Brazil, in 2013 and 2018, respectively.
+His research focuses on coding theory in aeronautics and space applications, in particular for image and media transmission.
+He has a B. S. degree in Electrical Engineering from University of the State of Amazonas (UEA), 2004.
+He was with Sony Brazil working in Automatic Optical Inspection system, and he worked as researcher in space and aeronautics area with electronic satellite systems and signal processing for radar systems.
+His current research interests include derivations for joint source-channel coding on multiresolution sources and digital communicions algorithms development.

 ## Professional Achievements